CyberSource/cybersource-rest-client-node/docs/SecureFileShareApi.md

 Get List of Files

-Get list of files and it&#39;s information of them available inside the report directory
+Get list of files and it's information of them available inside the report directory

 ### Example
 ```javascript